Hunstman/Peregrina2024/pages/about.md

 title: About
 permalink: /about
 image: Sara_Tom_lago.jpeg
-subtitle_1: The idea
+subtitle_1: The idea...
+Sara and Tommaso
-subtitle_2: Who realized it
+subtitle_2: Helpers
 ---

   <h2>